dottanic/dottanic/README.md

 **DNI** : 20+ year olds that still take proship vs anti discourse seriously*. white people who says "i says slurs i can reclaim". europeans. ppl who think misandry is a real problem men face in the real world. "radical feminist".
-4chan users, no idgaf if youre trans, what the fuck are you doing there. fujos with boring ass yaoi ships. ppl who calls a ship "yuri" when a man is involved. "old man yaoi "likers"". girls who think shit like barbie (2023) is genuinely empowering. bisexuals. miguel ohara stans. fans of overwatch
+4chan users, no idgaf if youre trans, what the fuck are you doing there. call of duty fans. fujos with boring ass yaoi ships. ppl who calls a ship "yuri" when a man is involved. "old man yaoi "likers"". girls who think shit like barbie (2023) is genuinely empowering. bisexuals. miguel ohara stans. fans of overwatch

 -------------------------------------------------------------